wisniewskikr/java-springboot/springboot-docker-kubernetes-secret-environment-variables/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to use **secrets** in simple "Hello World" Java Spring Boot application using Kubernetes tool.
+The goal of this project is to present how to use **secrets** as **environment variables** in simple "Hello World" Java Spring Boot application using Kubernetes tool.

 ##### Details